 In April 2012 TPFA issued \$10,900 in capital improvements revenue bonds secured by a pledge by the Authority and the City for the purpose as described in the projects agreement.
 The reserve funds are held by a trustee and carried on the books of TPFA along with the bonds payable.
-The bonds carry an interest rate of 4%, mature over a period of three years ending April 1, 2020, and have annual debt service requirements ranging from \$1,518 to \$1,535.
-The Authority has recorded an advance from TPFA of \$1,495 and \$2,981 as of June 30, 2018 and 2017, respectively, for the outstanding balance.
+The bonds carry an interest rate of 4% and mature on April 1, 2020.
+The final debt service requirement is \$1,518.
+The Authority has recorded an advance from TPFA of \$12 at June 30, 2019, with the remainder of the final payment being covered by the reserve account held by TPFA.
+The outstanding balance at June 30, 2018 was \$1,495.

-(A Component Unit of the City of Tulsa, Oklahoma) Notes To Basic Financial Statements (in thousands of dollars) June 30, 2018 and 2017
+(A Component Unit of the City of Tulsa, Oklahoma) Notes to Basic Financial Statements, continued (in thousands of dollars) June 30, 2019 and 2018